zen0wu/topcoder-greed/README.md

 ----------------

 Currently, I'm still immature, and under development.
-Any help is helpful and fully appreciated.
+Any help is helpful and greatly appreciated.

 A note, C# support is not available in me now.
-And my developers seems not familiar with C#, if you're willing to add this, I'll be grateful to you!
+And my developers seems not familiar with C#, if you're willing to add this, I'll very be grateful to you!

 You can contribute to me in 2 ways:

 1. Fork me, modify me, and send a pull request.
 Oh, you're not familiar with this style, well, you should.
-Read [this](https://help.github.com/articles/fork-a-repo).
+Read [this article](https://help.github.com/articles/fork-a-repo).
 2. Be a collaborators with my developers

 License
 -------

-Copyright 2012 Shiva Wu
+Copyright 2012 Greed

 Licensed under _Apache License, Version 2.0_.
 You may obtain a copy of the license in the _LICENSE_ file, or at: